The purpose of this study is to review each of the three priestly garments of the Old Testament in detail.

 All the priests, including the high priest, wore a white linen tunic or kethoneth (Hebrew), a long-sleeved ankle-length garment.
-The tunic was first invented by God for Adam and Eve after they had sinned, and He made them from the skin of an animal which I believe was a ram.
-(Genesis 3:21) However, here the tunic was made out of very fine linen.
+God first invented the tunic for Adam and Eve after they had sinned, and He made them from the skin of an animal, which I believe was a ram.
+(Genesis 3:21) However, the tunic was made out of very fine linen.
 Each garment was individually made from the finest white flax linen in Israel.
 It was made by “fine weaving,” in which there was no sewing except to sew on the arm sleeves.
 This “skillful weave” was not the routine cross-weave pattern found in most linen garments made from Israel’s looms.
-Rather it was made into a weaving pattern of small boxes or cells, or diamond-shaped, giving it an appearance of a white on white honeycomb.
-Linen is a unique fabric that keeps the wearer cool in hot weather and warm when cold, which were efficient qualities for living in an arid climate with hot days and cold nights.
+Rather, it was made into a weaving pattern of small boxes or cells or was diamond-shaped, giving it the appearance of a white-on-white honeycomb.
+Linen is a unique fabric that keeps the wearer cool in hot weather and warm when cold, which are efficient qualities for living in an arid climate with hot days and cold nights.
 The wearer of such linen made from breathable flax fibers would not sweat.

-Jesus’ tunic was made out of the finest linen and was completely seamless.
+Jesus’ tunic was made from the finest linen and was completely seamless.
 It was this very expensive garment that the Roman soldiers gambled for at the foot of His cross.
 (John 19:23,24)

 They made tunics of fine linen – the work of a weaver, for Aaron and for his sons – (Exodus 39:27 NET)